benefit's Magnet Mascara Is So Good, It Made My Eyelashes Look False

 From Maybelline's Lash Sensational Sky High Mascara (a firm favourite on TikTok right now) to Victoria Beckham's Future Lash Mascara, new products are launching left, right and centre.
 But they can't get all the praise.
 Especially not when benefit's new They're Real!
 Magnet Mascara deserves the limelight, too.

 It's fair to say that benefit has mascara nailed; when its first They're Real! product launched a few years ago, it assumed cult status fast.
-But its latest launch (available at QVC, Cult Beauty, Boots and Lookfantastic) is causing quite the stir.
+But its latest launch is causing quite the stir.
 I know what you're thinking: magnet?
 While brands have jumped on the bandwagon lately, launching everything from magnetic false eyelashes to magnetic face masks, magnetic mascara is still pretty new.
-According to benefit, it's all down to the clever brush, which has a 'magnetically charged core'.
+According to benefit, it's all down to the clever brush, which has a "magnetically charged core."
 The brush then attracts the formula, which is enriched with magnetic minerals, and pulls the product up and out through the lashes without any effort at all.
 The result is apparently long, defined and voluminous lashes in a couple of quick swipes.

 Advertisement